jusotoTEC/tensor_least_square/README.md

 # MATLAB Codes from Numerical Experiments in Paper *"A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing"*

-**Paper Title:** A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing.
+**Paper Title:** A Least-Squares Problem of a Linear Tensor Equation of Third-Order for Audio and Color Image Processing

 **Conference:** 2022 45th International Conference on Telecommunications and Signal Processing (https://tsp.vutbr.cz/)